absolute-quantum/cats-blender-plugin/README.md

 - **Added Smart Decimation!**
   - This lets you decimate without loosing any shapekeys!
   - Full credit goes to **feilen**!
 Tons of thanks for this awesome feature <3
+- **Added Bake Panel!**
+  - This is a non-destructive way to produce an optimized variant of (almost) any avatar!
+  - Full credit goes to **feilen**!
+Thanks so much for this awesome feature as well <3
+- **General:**
-- Cats is now fully compatible with Blender 2.90
+  - Cats is now fully compatible with Blender 2.90 and 2.91
   - Added "Show mmd_tools tabs" option to Settings
     - This allows you show and hide the "MMD" and "Misc" tabs added by the mmd_tools plugin
   - Changed link to a new vrm importer since the old one dropped support
   - Fixed Google Translations randomly not working
   - Fixed bug in "Apply as Rest Pose" and "Pose to Shape Key" in Blender 2.90
   - More fixes for Blender 2.90

 #### 0.17.0
 - **Cats is now fully compatible with Blender 2.83!**